 - learn coping strategies to manage mental health symptoms

-- practice setting healthy boundaries in relationships
+- practice setting healthy boundaries

 - explore ways to rebuild your sense of self